 Any clever cookie will begin their adventure with clearly defined business goals.
+Goal setting is good for us, after all.
 But how to do stay focussed once things start happening?
 By identifying successes and repeating the magic.
 That’s how!

 The trick is remaining focussed on where you are going and what your most current and pressing business needs are.

 Here’s a few fairly easy and low geek speak ways to keep focussed on your business goals by getting down with your product.

 Define your brand

 Customers are people.
 They want you to speak in real terms.
 And you need to answer the questions they expect to have answered.